 What is Head Lice?

-Head lice are microscopic insects that crawl along the surface of the skin and nest in your head.
+Head lice are microscopic insects that crawl along the skin's surface and nest in your head.
 They are bloodsuckers that feed off the blood and follicles of your scalp and typically don't leave on their own.
-While head lice are more common in children, they can develop on the heads of anyone that they are capable of attaching to.
+While head lice are more common in children, they can develop on the heads of anyone they can attach to.

 While contracting head lice isn't a sign of uncleanliness or poor personal hygiene, it does mean that you should get help fast.
 Head lice typically nest and live in the hair and head of their hosts and lay tiny eggs that hatch and start head lice colonies.

 Head lice typically transfer from one person to another through direct head-to-head contact.
 This is why head lice are most common among children who are more likely to contact each other while playing at school or on a playground.
 However, head lice can also spread through secondary contact from a hat, comb, scarf, or touching an infected person's head.

 While suffering from a head lice infestation is extremely itchy and uncomfortable, they don't transmit serious diseases.
 Because of this, it isn't considered a serious health risk but rather an inconvenience.